VictoriaBC/midevglossary/README.md

 <li>Flash messages</li>

 <h3>Main Technologies Used</h3>
-For this project I used Python, HTML, CSS, Sass and Javascript programming languages.
+<p>For this project I used Python, HTML, CSS, Sass and Javascript programming languages.</p>

 <h3>Tools used</h3>
 <li>Used Heroku for uploading the app and Mongo DB for keeping database.</li>